Jack Thomas (footballer, born 1890): Personal life

-Thomas worked as a miner.
+Either side of the First World War, Thomas worked as a miner, latterly in Sacriston.

 After the outbreak of the First World War in August 1914, he enlisted as a lance corporal in the Durham Light Infantry.
 In 1915, Thomas took part in the Second Battle of Ypres.
 During the battle, he was taken prisoner of war near Boetleer's Farm and was sent to Germany, where he was incarcerated with French prisoners and learnt the language.
 He eventually escaped with four other French prisoners and by using a compass which had been hidden in a cake sent from home, he made it to the neutral Netherlands.
 Upon his return to Britain, Thomas was interrogated as a possible German spy, but was then sent back to France to work in counter-espionage, by posing as a French dock worker in Le Havre and Dieppe.
 He won the Meritorious Service Medal during the course of his service.
-After the war, Thomas worked in a mine in Sacriston.